jim3/Network-Packet-Analyzer/README.md

 A script that analyzes Tshark/Wireshark packets (JSON format).
 The project started after I realized you could export packet information from WireShark in JSON format.
 One of my favorite things to do is working with JSON so I wanted to see if I could use the data to gain insights into the network traffic of my home network.

-The script is still a work in progress but currently it can analyze the following:
+The script is still a work in progress but currently it extracts the following data:

 1. Source & Destination IP addresses